 Punitive damages, also called exemplary damages, refer to the need to punish the defendant and deter him and others from the conduct that gave rise to the lawsuit.
 Punitive damages are extremely rare but are available in appropriate circumstances.
 They are neither economic nor non-economic damages, as they are not awarded to compensate any loss.
 They are often granted for the purpose of setting a public example.
 In Miami, Florida, plaintiffs may receive punitive damage awards in two particular circumstances, they must be able to prove that gross negligence or intentional misconduct occurred.

 The amount of punitive damages is left to the jury's judgment.
 In most states, the jury is informed to look for both objective and subjective factors.
-They include:

 In most states, punitive damages are awarded not only for actual malice but also when the defendant's actions are willful, oppressive, fraudulent, or reckless.
 For example, punitive damages may be awarded in a product liability case when the defendant is a corporate manufacturer of personal hygiene products that not only mass-distributed a potentially fatal product but also failed to warn consumers about dangers it was well aware of.